rizac/leaflet-poly-marker/README.md

 ## Features

 - PolyMarker is a leaflet [Polygon](https://leafletjs.com/reference-1.7.1.html#polygon) but behaves as a [CircleMarker](https://leafletjs.com/reference-1.7.1.html#circlemarker): given a center in `[lat lon]` coordinates the Polygon will be drawn around it and will **preserve its size in pixel, i.e. it will not expand or shrink while zooming in or out**.
-Regardless of this, PolyMarker can be customized as any leaflet Polygon (see last argument of `l.polyMarker`) with the addition of the `marker` and `radius` properties
-- Being a subclass of Layer, Path, Polyline and Polygon, it is relatively lightweight when compared to alternative solutions such as DivIcon, and can be maniuplated as any of its parent classes (e.g., binding popup, listening for click events).
+- Inherits all Polygon properties and methods: it can be customized with the same options (see last argument of `l.polyMarker`) with the addition of the `marker` and `radius` properties, it can be manipulated in the same way (e.g., binding popup, adding click events) and it is also relatively lightweight when compared to alternative solutions such as DivIcon
 - Easy Polygon definition with no maths: just provide a single character marker (as in Python's [Matplotlib](https://matplotlib.org/stable/api/markers_api.html)) to draw the desired Polygon around its center (or an integer to define the polygon sides):
   - `s` square